 I remember, as a kid, assembling a crystal radio kit like the one below from Radio Shack, probably in the early 1970’s.
 I don’t recall if it was for a school project or an activity in Cub Scouts.
 I was fascinated by being able to listen to AM radio stations, like WLS in Chicago, Illinois, which was 125 miles away, without any power.

-My older brother and I had a set of “Lake Transceiver” walkie-talkies that we used around the neighborhood.
+My older brother and I had a set of “Lake Transceiver” walkie-talkies that we used around the neighborhood when we were kids.
 They would have operated on CB channel 14 in the 27MHz band at probably 500mw.
 Ours were blue.

 I got interested in “Citizen’s Band” (CB) and amateur radio as a kid in the 1970’s, and had started to study the ARRL Novice license manual as well as some other books and magazines.
 My mother had a friend whose husband was a ham, Steve Belter (N9IP), at Purdue University in West Lafayette, Indiana.
 We arranged to go over on Saturday mornings to study, but got distracted with the microcomputers that he was working with instead.
 I used to have an old Hallicrafter’s shortwave receiver that probably came from him.
 In the mid-70’s we moved away from West Lafayette, and my interest in radio waned, as I got involved in computers and programming, which developed into an IT career.